 Safe Use of Methadone

 Obtaining methadone illegally from street dealers and using it without medical supervision to relieve opioid withdrawal symptoms can be extremely dangerous.
-Methadone is a prescription medication and should only be used under a doctor’s orders.
+Methadone is a prescription medication and should only be used under a doctor’s orders and supervision.

 You may have been prescribed methadone to treat pain or as part of your recovery from an opioid use disorder for heroin, fentanyl, or prescription pain pill addiction.
 It is important to know that methadone itself is an addictive medication and must be used exactly as prescribed.
 If you are using prescription methadone, there are several precautions you can take to prevent methadone addiction and overdose: [1]

 • Share your complete medical history with the prescribing physician.
-Methadone may not be suitable for people with certain medical conditions, such as acute bronchial asthma.
+Methadone may not be safe for people with certain medical conditions, such as acute bronchial asthma.

-• Tell the prescribing physician about all the medications you take.
-Other medications can interact with methadone and lead to serious, even life-threatening side effects.
+• Give the prescribing physician a complete list of all your other medications.
+Certain medicines can interact with methadone and put you at risk of serious, even life-threatening side effects.

 • Never use more than the prescribed amount of methadone.
-Do not take extra doses, even if you missed one or feel the drug is not working.
+Do not take extra doses, even if you feel the drug is not working.
 Ask your doctor what to do in case of a missed methadone dose.

 • Do not drink alcohol while taking methadone.
-This can lead to a dangerous slowing of breathing.
+This can lead to dangerous slowed breathing.

 • Be careful while driving or operating heavy machinery while on methadone treatment.